by Frank Houck click

 For additional information & availability, please call Eva

-powerful forces.
-Logging, mining, farming, tourism and even medicine
+by many powerful forces.
+Logging, mining, farming, tourism and

-have all played a major role in the development of the region.
+even medicine have all played a major role in the development

-In the early 1800's, towns like St. Regis, Paul Smiths and Old
+of the region.
+In the early 1800's, towns like St. Regis, Paul

-Forge sprang up taking advantage of the vast timber resources
+Smiths and Old Forge sprang up taking advantage of the vast timber

-and iron ore deposits.
-In the central Adirondacks, pioneers cleared
+resources and iron ore deposits.
+In the central Adirondacks, pioneers

-the large tracts of land for farming creating the first settlements.
+cleared the large tracts of land for farming creating the first

-And beginning in the late nineteenth century, the Adirondacks
+settlements.
+And beginning in the late nineteenth century, the

-became a popular destination for the rich and famous.
-Known as
+Adirondacks became a popular destination for the rich and famous.

-the "Gilded Age", this period is famous for the construction of
+Known as the "Gilded Age", this period is famous for the construction

-huge rustic compounds called Great Camps.
-We invite you to learn
+of huge rustic compounds called Great Camps.
+We invite you to

-more about the history of the Adirondacks by visiting the many
+learn more about the history of the Adirondacks by visiting the

 here to visit www.